Navya1707/Resilient-Multi-Node-Caching-Layer/README.md

    ./load_test/loadTest.sh
    ```

-## TODO
--  [ ] Support for expirable key-value
--  [ ] Local cache in Master server for better performance
--  [ ] Implement replicas for Auxiliary servers with leader selection (might need zookeeper)

 ## Configuration

 - To adjust the number of auxiliary servers, modify the `docker-compose.yml` file and add/remove auxiliary server instances as needed.